-Microsoft Dynamics 365 for Marketing has amazing capabilities that allow you to build from scratch a complete customer journey utilizing a simple drag-and-drop interface.
+Microsoft Dynamics 365 for Marketing has amazing capabilities that allows you to build from scratch a complete customer journey utilizing a simple drag-and-drop interface.

 Today, I’m going to show you how to create a complete Customer Journey in Microsoft Dynamics 365 for Marketing.

 Segments are the contacts who you will engage with your Marketing Campaign.
-You can not launch a Customer Journey within Dynamics 365 without creating a segment first, so let’s get started:
+You cannot launch a Customer Journey within Dynamics 365 for Marketing without creating a segment first, so let’s get started:

-– On the main panel, go to the left menu and select “Segments”.
+On the main panel, go to the left menu and select Segments > New segment.
+Proceed to fill the required information in the General tab.

 The General tab information doesn’t impact the Segment.
-However, I do recommend utilizing a key name that you can recognize quickly later on, as the Segment will be saved in your Dynamics 365 configuration.
+However, I do recommend utilizing a key name that you can recognize quickly, as the Segment will be saved in your Dynamics 365 for Marketing configuration.

-- Compound Segment: This segment type allows you to combine one or more existing segments into a brand new one.
-This type is usually used when you want to start a new campaign utilizing multiple segments, but personally, I think that for this scenario an easier choice is to create a new Dynamic Segment.
+Compound Segment: This segment type allows you to combine one or more existing segments into a brand new one.
+This type is usually used when you want to start a new campaign utilizing multiple segments.

 We are going to use a Dynamic Segment as an example.

-Go to the “Definition” tab and select “designer”, this shows a simple query that allows you to choose each field and filter your segment accordingly. for this example, we are going to create a segment for all our contacts that live in Miami.
+This shows a simple query that allows you to choose each field and filter your segment accordingly.
+For this example, we are going to create a segment for all our contacts that live in Miami.

 You can create an email from scratch utilizing the drag-and-drop designer canvas, however, Dynamics 365 for Marketing provides several email templates segmented by Market Type, Purpose or Visual Style.
 Let’s use a default template for this example: